|

 Health authorities and various other countries' agencies, and meet their

+wastewater standards.
 All constructed wetlands designed and built by WWG team around the world

 have met and often exceeded requirements of purification provided they